greenelab/ADAGEpath/README.md

 ####Active signature detection
-We next identify signatures whose activities strongly vary with treatments, such as signatures whose activities are significantly differentially expressed in a comparison of interest.
+We next identify signatures whose activities strongly vary with treatments, such as signatures whose activities are significantly different in conditions of interest.
 We recommend using [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) to test differential activation, particularly when sample size is small.
 To facilitate the most frequent two-group comparison,